 Brittany Henderson was named the Presidential Student-Athlete of the Year.

-Seven student-athletes have been named Big South Athletes of the Year in their respective sports
+11 Big South Scholar-Athlete of the Year honors in their respective sports

 Since 2010, the Department of Athletics has added women's lacrosse; launched Champions for Life, a life skills enhancement program for student-athletes; signed a five-year $1.1 million contract with an athletic apparel provider; established the Letterwinners Association; successfully completed NCAA Cycle 3 Recertification; and has been featured on the front page of the sports section of USA Today with the headline reading "Coastal Carolina piles up sports success."

 Also during Yurachek's tenure, several major projects that support intercollegiate athletics have been included in the University's more than $250 million in ongoing capital improvements across the campus.
-The Student Recreation and Convocation Center opened in 2012 and is the new home for men's and women's basketball - as well as the three-year home to the Big South Men's and Women's Basketball Championships, and women's volleyball.
-In addition, Adkins Field House, the Baseball/Softball Hitting Facility, the Will Garland Academic Enhancement Center, and the Richard M. Ward MD Sports Performance Center have been completed and dedicated while the $10.2 million Baseball/Softball complex will be completed in 2014.
-Yurachek has also secured a 12-court tennis facility to open in 2014, and a student-athlete training table facility.
+The HTC Center opened in 2012 and is the new home for men's and women's basketball - as well as the three-year home to the Big South Men's and Women's Basketball Championships, and women's volleyball.
+In addition, Adkins Field House, the Boni Belle Baseball/Softball Hitting & Practice Facility, the Will Garland Academic Enhancement Center and the Richard M. Ward MD Sports Performance Center have been completed and dedicated while the $10.2 million Baseball/Softball complex will be completed in 2014.
+Yurachek has also secured a 12-court tennis facility, set to open in 2014, and a student-athlete training table facility.

 Prior to his appointment at Coastal Carolina University, Yurachek was executive senior associate athletics director at the University of Akron.
 He led and managed the Zips' external relations unit, which included marketing and promotions, media relations, ticket operations, development (Z-Fund), video operations and merchandising.
 In addition, he was the sport administrator for men's basketball, men's golf and women's golf, and he worked closely with the football program.